Summary

 lower, upper = pred.confidence_region() # ± 2 σ

-A few things to appreciate in this snippet.
+Several aspects of this snippet warrant note.
 The ScaleKernel adds the output variance σ2 as a learnable parameter.
-The Matérn-5/2 base kernel with ard_num_dims gives you per-dimension length scales automatically.
-The training loop is plain PyTorch — any optimizer, any scheduler, any device.
-If your data fits on a GPU, call .cuda() on the tensors and model; GPyTorch handles the rest.
+The Matérn-5/2 base kernel with ard_num_dims automatically provides per-dimension length scales.
+The training loop is standard PyTorch, supporting any optimizer, scheduler, or device.
+For data that fit on a GPU, calling .cuda() on the tensors and model is sufficient; GPyTorch manages the remainder.

-You have a function that is expensive to evaluate: training a deep neural network with a given set of hyperparameters, synthesizing a candidate molecule, or running a weeks-long physical simulation.
-You cannot afford to grid-search it.
-You want every evaluation to teach you the most possible.
+Consider a function that is expensive to evaluate, such as training a deep neural network with a particular set of hyperparameters, synthesizing a candidate molecule, or running a multi-week physical simulation.
+Grid search is infeasible, so each evaluation should yield as much information as possible.

 Bayesian Optimization uses a GP as a surrogate for the expensive function.
-At each step:
+Each iteration proceeds as follows.

-- Fit a GP to the data you have so far.
+- Fit a GP to the data observed so far.

-- Use an acquisition function to decide where to evaluate next — balancing “sample where the GP predicts a high value” (exploitation) against “sample where the GP is uncertain” (exploration).
+- Use an acquisition function to determine where to evaluate next, balancing exploitation (sampling where the GP predicts a high value) against exploration (sampling where the GP is most uncertain).

 - Evaluate the true function at that point.

-- Add the observation to the dataset and repeat.
+- Add the new observation to the dataset and repeat.

-- Expected Improvement (EI): expected amount by which the new point improves over the best seen.
-Closed form under a GP.
+- Expected Improvement (EI): the expected amount by which the new point improves on the best observed value.
+EI has a closed form under a GP.

-- Probability of Improvement (PI): probability the new point beats the incumbent.
-Simple but often too greedy.
+- Probability of Improvement (PI): the probability that the new point exceeds the incumbent.
+Simple but often excessively greedy.

 import numpy as np